transitional-ai/transitional-ai.github.io/_pages/openings.md

 permalink: /vacancies
 ---

-# Open Projects
+## Open Projects

-**We are currently open for HDR positions (PhD/Masters/Honours) in our group provided you bring your own scholarship or apply for UNSW PhD Scholarship.**
+ We are currently open for HDR positions (PhD/Masters/Honours) in our group provided you bring your own scholarship or apply for UNSW PhD Scholarship.

-We are  looking for new group members with passion, talent, and grit!

-You will have the chance to work on the grand challenges of condensed matter physics, often at the interface of instrumental design and new physics.
-You will be involved in determining the important and interesting questions, creating and improving instrumental setups, performing measurements, and making discoveries.

 ### Past open positions

 You find the past job openings here: